CMSSudhaus/typo3-l10nmgr_grid/Readme.md

 You also can place an ``*`` as a wildcard to the config:<br/>
 `*:Headline`<br/>
-Now will be all **Headlines** from **all** FlexForms exported.
+Now there will be all **Headlines** from **all** FlexForms exported.

 #### FlexForm-Field Exclude
-This field can be used to exclude Specific FlexForm-Fields from the Export.
+This field can be used to exclude specific FlexForm-Fields from the export.

 For Example:<br/>
 ``Flip:direction``<br/>